 Former Ireland stars Peter Clohessy and Alan Quinlan say Declan Kidney should step down

-Former Ireland internationals Peter Clohessy and Alan Quinlan have called on Declan Kidney to step down as head coach at the end of the Six Nations.
+Former Ireland internationals Peter Clohessy and Alan Quinlan have called on Declan Kidney to step down as head coach.

 Kidney's contract expires in the summer and his hopes of securing a new deal look over following Ireland's calamitous defeat to Scotland.